 Arrrrgh, don’t make me choose just one!
 Okay, if I could only eat one snack at Walt Disney World, for me, it would have to be Mickey’s Ice Cream Sandwich.
 The cookie is soft and yummy, the ice cream is cookies & cream flavour, and it’s shaped like Mickey – what’s not to love about that?!

-Honourable Mention – Dole Whip Float – available at Magic Kingdom and Disney’s Polynesian Village Resort.
+Honourable Mention – Dole Whip Float – available at Magic Kingdom and at the Pineapple Lanai at Disney’s Polynesian Village Resort.
 Yum!

 The Best Restaurants at Walt Disney World (according to bloggers!)

 We love the Plaza Restaurant at Magic Kingdom.
 It’s our favourite park, so we spend a lot of time there anyway.
 The Plaza has lots of burgers, which always go down well, and more importantly, a good choice of desserts.
 Plus, it’s only a couple of minutes from the entrance to the park. – Pete from Household Money Saving

 Since I don’t think Casey’s corner will count which is literally the only place we ever eat at Magic Kingdom, (mmmm, corn dog nuggets)… My favourite would be the character breakfast at ‘Ohana at Disney’s Polynesian Village Resort.
 I think the price is great in comparison to some other Character Dining, the interactions are brilliant, and the themeing and food are fantastic. – Emmy from Misadventurous Mummy